HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

       + When we finished version 2, we had to run two applications on two different text-based interfaces (iTerm and Terminal).
 Then we learned about Docker.
       + Finally is database.
 We chose SQLite instead of NoSQL because it gave us chance to pratice with database before the following courses.
 We spent a lot of time figuring out how many tables we needed, what the relationships were between the columns in the tables, and what joins commands we needed to use.
 It'difficult and confusing during working with database so we used many times command app.logger.info to print data and edited it to fit our needs.
    + **What did you not manage to solve?
 Why not?**
-      + We understod that it was not mandatory to use REST API completely for the whole project, so we used Jinja2 instead.
+      + We understod that it was not mandatory to use REST API completely for the whole project, so we use REST API to collect orders, the rest, we use Jinja2 template.
 It's much more familiar, convenient and easty to learn and use for newbies like us.
-But we will learn about REST APT after this course.
+But we will learn more about REST APT after this course.
       + There are many things we wrote that are not complete, I will come back to this exercise when I know more about programming.
 I guess that it will be intresting to see the lines I have coded nowaday.
       + The process.
 We did not have a good process.
 In the next project, we need to pay more attention to establishing the implementation process before starting to work.
 - **My experiences of working with containers**.